-A student who exhibits behavior suggesting inability to meet Logan's academic or conduct standards due to psychological/psychiatric symptoms may be referred by H&H Health Associates or the Student Care Manager to an independent psychiatrist/psychologist for evaluation.
-The Dean of Students will determine if withdrawal is in the best interest of the student and/or the institution based on this evaluation and consultation with administrators and H&H Health Associates and/or the Student Care Manager.
-If a student refuses to submit to a diagnostic evaluation or to withdraw when determined by the Dean to be the appropriate step, he or she will receive a written notice of involuntary withdrawal from the Dean of Students.
-Withdrawal in such cases shall normally incur no academic penalty for the term in which the student is enrolled, and tuition refund, if any, shall be based on the schedule established for voluntary withdrawal.
-Application for readmission will require re-evaluation from a College-approved psychiatrist/psychologist indicating suitability to return to academic studies at Logan.
+The Dean of Students will determine if withdrawal or leave of absence is in the best interest of the student and/or the institution based on this evaluation and consultation with administrators and H&H Health Associates and/or the Student Care Manager.

+If a student refuses to submit to a diagnostic evaluation or to withdraw when determined by the Dean of Students to be the appropriate step, he or she will receive a written notice of involuntary withdrawal or leave of absence from the Dean of Students.
+In such cases, an involuntary withdrawal/leave of absence shall normally incur no academic penalty for the term in which the student is enrolled, and tuition refund, if any, shall be based on the schedule established for voluntary withdrawal.

+Application for readmission will require re-evaluation from a university-approved psychiatrist/psychologist indicating suitability to return to academic studies at Logan.
 Persons seeking readmission, upon approval of the Dean of Students, must apply through the Admissions Committee and may choose to submit a written report from the psychiatrist or psychologist for the committee's consideration.